 How You Can Help

 According to the CDC, 232,000 people died in the United States from prescription opioid overdoses from 1999-2018, but you can help prevent these deaths by reporting reckless dispensing practices.
 Baron & Budd is seeking current or former pharmacists and pharmacy managers who know the dispensing practices and policies of the chain pharmacies and how they supported negligent dispensing practices.
-National pharmaceutical chains such as Kroger, Fred Meyer, Dillons, Ralphs, Smith’s, and City Market could be responsible for defrauding the government and aiding in the opioid epidemic.
+National pharmaceutical chains such as Albertsons, Acme, Jewel-Osco, Safeway, Shaw’s, Tom Thumb, and Vons could be responsible for defrauding the government and aiding in the opioid epidemic.